zhang-guangyi/t-udeepsc/TDeepSC/data/README.md

-Please put the SST,MSA,and cifar Data here
+Please put the SST,MSA,and cifar data here